National Institutes of Health: Funding freezes

+This has led to protests such as the Bethesda Declaration, an open letter from former and current NIH staffers.

 Extramural research

-Researchers at universities or other institutions outside of NIH can apply for research project grants (RPGs) from the NIH.
+Researchers at universities or other institutions outside of the NIH can apply for research project grants (RPGs) from the NIH.
 There are numerous funding mechanisms for different project types (e.g., basic research, clinical research, etc.) and career stages (e.g., early career, postdoc fellowships, etc.).
 The NIH regularly issues "requests for applications" (RFAs), e.g., on specific programmatic priorities or timely medical problems (such as Zika virus research in early 2016).
 In addition, researchers can apply for "investigator-initiated grants" whose subject is determined by the scientist.

 The total number of applicants has increased substantially, from about 60,000 investigators who had applied during the period from 1999 to 2003 to slightly less than 90,000 in who had applied during the period from 2011 to 2015.
 Due to this, the "cumulative investigator rate", that is, the likelihood that unique investigators are funded over a 5-year window, has declined from 43% to 31%.

 R01 grants are the most common funding mechanism and include investigator-initiated projects.
 The roughly 27,000 to 29,000 R01 applications had a funding success of 17-19% during 2012 though 2014.
 Similarly, the 13,000 to 14,000 R21 applications had a funding success of 13-14% during the same period.
 In FY 2016, the total number of grant applications received by the NIH was 54,220, with approximately 19% being awarded funding.
 Institutes have varying funding rates.
 The National Cancer Institute awarded funding to 12% of applicants, while the National Institute for General Medical Science awarded funding to 30% of applicants.

 Funding criteria

-NIH employs five broad decision criteria in its funding policy.
+The NIH employs five broad decision criteria in its funding policy.
 First, ensure the highest quality of scientific research by employing an arduous peer review process.
 Second, seize opportunities that have the greatest potential to yield new knowledge and that will lead to better prevention and treatment of disease.
-Third, maintain a diverse research portfolio in order to capitalize on major discoveries in a variety of fields such as cell biology, genetics, physics, engineering, and computer science.
+Third, maintain a diverse research portfolio to capitalize on major discoveries in a variety of fields such as cell biology, genetics, physics, engineering, and computer science.
 Fourth, address public health needs according to the disease burden (e.g., prevalence and mortality).
 And fifth, construct and support the scientific infrastructure (e.g., well-equipped laboratories and safe research facilities) necessary to conduct research.

 Advisory committee members advise the institute on policy and procedures affecting the external research programs and provide a second level of review for all grant and cooperative agreement applications considered by the Institute for funding.